1. Home

 The Live Preview add-on will be installed automatically when you have an active license for WooCommerce Product Options which includes Live Preview.
 This will either happen when you first activate WooCommerce Product Options, or if you upgrade to the Live Preview bundle later then a Dashboard notice will then appear prompting you to click a button to install the add-on.

-Adding file upload fields with live preview
+Adding file upload or text/paragraph fields with live preview

 1. Go to Products → Product Options and add or edit an option group as usual.

-2. Click 'Add option' and select the 'File upload' type.
+2. Click 'Add option' and select the 'File upload', 'Text' or 'Paragraph' type.

 4. Optionally add a description which will appear under the field.
 For example, this might contain guidance on recommended image sizes or formats.